edgelesssys/contrast/dev-docs/security-overview.md

 - **Full transparency:** All reference values defining the trusted state are fully transparent, available through open-source code and reproducible builds.

-🔗 For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/basics/security-benefits).
+For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/basics/security-benefits).

 ## Contrast roles

+In the context of Contrast there are three key roles:

-- **Container image provider**: Creates container images that package the application and its dependencies, allowing it to access protected data securely.
+- **Container image provider**: Creates container images that package the application and its dependencies.

 - **Workload operator**: Deploys and manages workloads in a Kubernetes cluster.
 The operator typically has full administrative privileges over the deployment and can manage cluster resources such as nodes, volumes, and networking rules.
 The operator can also interact with Kubernetes APIs and the underlying cloud infrastructure.

 - **Data owner**: Owns the protected data and is responsible for verifying the deployment using the coordinator attestation service.
 This verification ensures the identity, integrity, and confidentiality of workloads, the runtime environment, and access permissions.
 A data owner can, for example, be a user of a deployed SaaS application.

-🔗 For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/basics/security-benefits#personas-in-a-contrast-deployment).
+For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/basics/security-benefits#personas-in-a-contrast-deployment).

 ## Key components

+Contrast is built on four key components:

 - **Contrast Kubernetes runtime**: Contrast comes with a custom Kubernetes `RuntimeClass` that specifies the runtime handler used by `containerd` to manage container execution.
 A custom runtime handler is used to run containers inside Confidential Virtual Machines (CVMs).
 Contrast’s runtime is based on the [Kata Container runtime](https://katacontainers.io/) and the [Confidential Containers (CoCo)](https://confidentialcontainers.org/) project.

-- **Contrast coordinator**: An additional workload deployed to the cluster that itself runs within a CVM using the Contrast custom runtime.
-It serves as the central attestation service, ensuring that only attested workloads are admitted into the trusted service mesh.

-- **Manifest**: A configuration (.json) within the Contrast coordinator that defines the trusted reference state of your cluster.
-It specifies cryptographic hashes for all application workloads The Contrast coordinator ensures that CVM attestations are always verified against this manifest before initialized as trusted.
+- **Contrast coordinator**: An additional service that is deployed to the cluster and itself runs within a CVM using the Contrast custom runtime.
+It serves as the central attestation service, ensuring that only verified workloads are admitted into the trusted service mesh.
+It is configured with the **manifest**, a configuration file (.json) that secifies the trusted reference state of your cluster.
+It specifies cryptographic hashes for all application workloads The Contrast coordinator ensures that CVM attestations are always verified against this manifest before initialized as trusted

+- **Service Mesh:** The Contrast coordinator functions as a Certificate Authority (CA), issuing certificates exclusively to successfully attested workloads, thereby establishing a trusted service mesh.

 - **Contrast CLI**: A command-line tool to verify the integrity and authenticity of the coordinator and the entire deployment via remote attestation.
 It can also be used by data owners to verify a deployment.
 As it serves as a root of trust for the deployment, ensuring its integrity and authenticity is crucial for both the workload operator and data owner.
 It's also used for automatically pre-processing deployment files, adjusting them for a secure Contrast integration.